Special Educational Needs & Disabilities

 High Quality First Teaching- We pride ourselves on our quality first teaching which includes many techniques, strategies and support tools that would often be classed as 'additional support'.

-Differentiation - it is expected that the teacher differentiates work to meet the abilities of all the children in the class, special needs intervention is where a child's needs cannot be met within current differentiation strategies.
-When this is the case a teacher will aim to differentiate further for that child and / or seek further advice in ways to effectively support a child - this advice may come from the SENDCo or other agencies (eg: CeCP, SaLT, CEAT, EP etc)
+Differentiation, if required, to meet the abilities of all the children in the class, special needs intervention is where a child's needs cannot be met within current adaption strategies.
+When this is the case a teacher will aim to differentiate for a child and / or seek further advice in ways to effectively support a child - this advice may come from the SENDCo or other agencies (eg: eCP, SaLT, CEAT, EP etc)

 Support for children through:-

 High quality first teaching that every child is entitled to.